blynkkk/docs/web-dashboard/products/datastreams/datastreams-common-settings/sync-with-latest-server-value-every-time-device-connects-to-the-cloud.md

 # Sync with latest server value every time device connects to the cloud

-Enable this option to set higher priority to the values changes made in Blynk.App or Blynk.360 instead of those sent from a Device.
+Enable this option to set higher priority to the values changes made in Blynk.Apps or Blynk.Console instead of those sent from a Device.
 Useful for controlling Devices.

 For example, a user owns a wi-fi connected dimmer light